danoon2/Boxedwine/docs/How-To-Create-FileSystem-For-Web.md

 3. Decide which file system you want to use.
 	a.
 You can use boxedwine.zip that is used in the ski32 demo

 	b.
 Or you can use a full file system of your choosing.

 	The pros of using boxedwine.zip is that you will have a small file system.
 The cons are that this small file system had some files removed in order to make it that small, so not all applications will work with it.
 But a lot of applications and games should work with it just fine.
 All the Demos in the Boxedwine UI work with it.

     I'd recommend trying boxedwine.zip unless you know it won't work for you.

-4. If you want to use a full file system continue with the following steps, but substitute boxedwine.zip with your full file system of choice or rename that file system boxedwine.zip.
+4. If you want to use a full file system continue with the following steps, but substitute boxedwine.zip with your full file system of choice or rename that file system to boxedwine.zip.

 5. You need to copy boxedwine.zip to the FileSystems2 folder in the Boxedwine data folder, you can find the location of the data folder in the Boxedwine UI under the Options tab.
 On Windows this is "%APPDATA%\Boxedwine"